-To control peach tree borer, spray trunks of trees (from just below crotches to ground line) with a gun and reduced pressure, using either DDT (50 percent wettable) at 3 pounds, or parathion (15 percent wettable) at 2 pounds per 100 gallons, on or about July 12.
+To control peach tree borer, spray trunks of trees (from just below crotches to groundline) with a gun and reduced pressure, using either Guthion or Parathion (15% wettable) at 2 pounds per 100 gallons, on or about July 12.
 Follow with a second spraying in 12 to 14 days.

-To control lesser peach borer, spray crotches and cankers on branches with a gun, using parathion (15 percent wettable) at 2 pounds per 100 gallons.
-Make three applications at 12- to14-day intervals starting on or near July 1.
+To control lesser peach borer, spray crotches and cankers on branches with a gun, using Parathion (15% wettable) at 2 pounds per 100 gallons.
+Make three applications at 12- to 14-day intervals starting on or near July 1.
 (Note-You can also control the peach tree borer with these sprays.
 Direct some of the material near the ground during the later sprayings.)

-To control lecanium scale, spray infested areas with parathion (15 percent wettable) at $1\frac{1}{2}$ pounds per 100 gallons when the scales are in the crawler stage.
+To control lecanium scale, spray infested areas with Parathion (15%) wettable) at $1\frac{1}{2}$ pounds per 100 gallons when the scales are in the crawler stage.
 Apply once when 70 percent of the eggs have hatched (usually June 25 to July 15).
 Apply again 10 to 12 days later if there are many crawlers left.

-Experience to date indicates that peach tree borer, lesser peach borer and lecanium scale may be controlled without a specific application when Guthion is used every two weeks against oriental fruit moth.
+In some cases peach tree borer, lesser peach borer and lecanium scale have been controlled without a specific application when Guthion is used every two weeks against Oriental fruit moth.